-Sunlight may help ward off rheumatoid arthritis in womenFebruary 4th, 2013 in Arthritis & Rheumatism /
+Sunlight may help ward off rheumatoid arthritis in womenFebruary 4, 2013 in Medicine & Health / Arthritis & Rheumatism

 Regular exposure to sunlight—specifically ultraviolet B (UVB)—may reduce the risk of developing rheumatoid arthritis, indicates a large long term study published online in the Annals of the Rheumatic Diseases.

 But the effect of UVB exposure was only evident among older women, possibly because younger women are more aware of the hazards of sunlight and so cover up with sun block, suggest the authors.

 They base their findings on participants in two phases of the US Nurses' Health Study (NHS), the first of which has tracked the health of more than 120,000 nurses since 1976, when they were aged between 30 and 55, until 2008.

 The second (NHSII) has tracked the health of a further 115,500 nurses since 1989, when they were aged between 25 and 42, until 2009.